 (Former members states of the former Soviet Union and Yugoslavia which are now part of the EU do not qualify for reduced fees)

-We are aware there are many more countries currently undergoing conflict, but only nationals from countries on this list are eligible for reduced fees.
-You must be able to prove you are born in one of these countries.
+We are aware there are many more countries currently undergoing conflict, but only nationals from countries on this list are eligible for reduced fees or scholarships.
+You must be a resident of one of these countries.
 Please, be aware that it might be extremely difficult for nationals from these countries to apply for a Dutch visa.
 The Dutch authorities have obviously total discretion in granting a short stay visa.